 The annual Otago Capping Show is back for its 127th year, with shows running from May 13 to May 21.
 Critic sat down to chat with some of the cast and crew to talk about what went into creating this year's performance and everything in between.

-Actor Lucy, video director Alex and stage director Jacob have all been part of Capping Show in previous years, falling in love with it from the get go.
+Actor Lucy, Video Director Alex and Stage Director Jacob have all been part of Capping Show in previous years, falling in love with it from the get go.
 “I knew about the Capping Show before I came to Dunedin.
 I went and thought it was amazing,” said Lucy.
-“I auditioned as a writer, and have been acting for the past two years, she said.
+“I auditioned as a writer, and have been acting for the past two years.”

 Alex was told about the Capping Show from his brother's girlfriend who convinced him to audition in 2019.
-He has been involved with the show since, being in both acting and behind the scenes positions.
+He has been involved with the show since, in both acting and behind the scenes positions.
 Director Jacob said that he first got exposed to the show in his first year back in 2018.
-“I watched it back in 2018, I thought it was really cool and so I gave it a go, and now I’m directing,” he said.
+“I watched it back in 2018.
+I thought it was really cool, and so I gave it a go — and now I’m directing,” he said.

 The Capping Show has been an integral part of Otago culture since 1894.
 It is the second longest running student revue in the world.
 Every year it showcases new sketches and plot lines, while integrating iconic acts such as the Selwyn Ballet.
-The cast comment that although times have changed since the show’s original development, it is still important to incorporate these staple sketches to uphold the unique culture and tradition which we have here at Otago.
+The cast comment that although times have changed since the show’s original development, the sketches are important to uphold the unique culture and tradition which we have here at Otago.

 “It’s changed so much over the years, even with adding video.
-You wouldn’t see that 10 years ago,” said Alex.
-“I feel like the things I think about are the traditions and trying to keep them up because it’s such a cool part of the show, with Sextet and the Selwyn ballet.”
+You wouldn’t see that ten years ago,” said Alex.
+“I feel like the things I think about are the traditions and trying to keep them up because it’s such a cool part of the show, with Sexytet and the Selwyn ballet.”

 Lucy agreed.
 She said it wasn’t until recently that she was aware of how important the show is to Otago’s culture and history.
 “I didn’t really know about the history of it until we saw it last year on the news.”